syncfusion-content/UI-suite-docs/gantt-sdk/angular/gantt-chart/getting-started.md

 > This guide uses Angular 21+ with standalone components.
 For compatibility with other Angular versions, see the [Angular version support matrix](https://ej2.syncfusion.com/angular/documentation/system-requirement#angular-version-compatibility).

-Install the Gantt Chart package (version 21.x or higher) using the Angular CLI command:
+Install the Gantt Chart package using the Angular CLI command:

 ```bash
 ng add @syncfusion/ej2-angular-gantt